selimslab/selimslab.github.io/_posts/tech/2020-5-29-behavioral-interview.md

 Did any of your senior engineers start out as junior engineers here?

 How does this team plan projects and create deadline estimates?

+---

+What is your definition of success for this role?

+Do you have any concerns about my application?

+How do you test code?

+How do you track bugs?

+How do you integrate and deploy changes?

+What's the workflow from the planning to the finished task?

+How is the work organized?

+Who sets the priorities/schedule?

+What does a code review look like here?

+How do you track progress?

+What kind of meetings happen every week?

+How are differences of opinions resolved?

+What would you change if you could?

+What's the promotion process?
+How are the requirements/expectations communicated?

+What is the performance review process like?

+Are there any Hackathons conducted internally?